Rover Company: Early history

-After developing a template for the modern bicycle with its Rover Safety Bicycle of 1885, the company moved into the automotive industry.
-It started building motorcycles then cars using their Viking Longship badge from 1904.
-All production moved to the Solihull plant after World War II.
-Land Rover vehicles were developed in 1948 and added to the Rover range.

-The first Rover was a tricycle manufactured by Starley & Sutton Co. of Coventry, England, in 1883.
 The company was founded by John Kemp Starley and William Sutton in 1878.
 Starley had previously worked with his uncle, James Starley (father of the cycle trade), who began by manufacturing sewing machines and switched to bicycles in 1869.

+The first product of the new company was a tricycle manufactured by Starley & Sutton Co. of Coventry, England, in 1883.

-In the early 1880s, the cycles available were the relatively dangerous penny-farthings and high-wheel tricycles.
-J.K.
-Starley made history in 1885 by producing the Rover safety bicycle—a rear-wheel-drive, chain-driven cycle with two similar-sized wheels, making it more stable than the previous high-wheel designs.
+In the early 1880s bicycles were the relatively dangerous penny-farthings and high-wheel tricycles.
+J. K. Starley made history in 1885 by producing the Rover safety bicycle—a rear-wheel-drive, chain-driven cycle with two similar-sized wheels, making it more stable than the previous high-wheel designs.
 Cycling Magazine said the Rover had "set the pattern to the world"; the phrase was used in their advertising for many years.
 Starley's Rover is usually described by historians as the first recognisably modern bicycle.

-The words for "bicycle" in Polish (rower) and Belarusian (ро́вар, rovar) are derived from the name of the company.
-The word ровер (rover) is also used in many parts of Western Ukraine.
+In 1889, the company became J. K. Starley & Co.
+Ltd., and in the late 1890s, the Rover Cycle Company Ltd. The words for "bicycle" in Polish (rower) and Belarusian (ро́вар, rovar) are derived from the name of the company.
+The word ровер (rover) is also used in many parts of western Ukraine.

-In 1889, the company became J.K.
-Starley & Co.
-Ltd., and in the late 1890s, the Rover Cycle Company Ltd.
+Rover started building motorcycles then cars using their Viking longship badge from 1904.